dario-marvin/MachineLearningDigits/README.md

   <img src="https://github.com/dario-marvin/MachineLearningDigits/blob/master/classifier_comparison.png">
 </p>

 A couple of things should be noted: in the LDA analysis we receive a warning saying the priors do not sum to one and thus will be renormalized.
-Secondly, the SVM classifier performs really poorly, as he classify every image always for the same value, thus getting the prediction right only 1/10 of the time.
+Secondly, the SVM classifier performs poorly, as it classifies every image as the same value every time, thus getting the prediction right only 1/10 of the time.

-The method that performs the best in both the train and test sets is the k-nearest neighbours algorithm, with a score of 0.997 in the test set, meaning only 3 missclassification over the 1000 images analyzed.
+The method that performs the best in both the train and test sets is the k-nearest neighbours algorithm, with a score of 0.997 in the test set, which means only 3 images were missclassified over the 1000 analyzed.
-For this one we print classification report and confusion matrix.
+For this classifier we print classification report and confusion matrix.

 ```             precision    recall  f1-score   support